Guide to Hiroshima

 Peace Memorial Museum

-The Peace Memorial Museum is definitely worth a visit, but there are always MANY people.
+The Peace Memorial Museum is definitely worth a visit, but it is packed with people.

-Avoid weekends and arrive either early or late to avoid the crowds.
+Spend a few hours making sure to watch it all.
+Avoid weekends and come either early or late to avoid the crowds.

 At the Peace Memorial Museum, you can get a detailed review of the bombing on August 6, 1945 and beyond

-In the south of Hiroshima, the Mazda factory is located and here is also a Mazda Museum, featuring both new and old car models as well as story about the company’s history.
+In the south of Hiroshima, the Mazda factory is located and there is also a Mazda Museum, with exhibitions of both new and old car models and a story of the company’s history.

-The museum is said to be quite interesting, but unfortunately I have not had the opportunity to visit it myself.
+The museum was supposed to be quite interesting, but unfortunately I didn’t have the opportunity to visit it myself.

 Online registration is required.